Mayaleeeee/Mayaleeeee/README.md

 If you’re looking to collaborate, hire, or just say hello — I’m open to freelance or contract roles in:

 - Product & UX Design
+- Graphics Design
 - UX Research
 - Community Strategy & Management
 - Technical Writing or Product Management